 - Productive, effective, and efficient meetings (daily Scrum meetings and retrospectives) help ensure that developers get help when they need it

 Scrum takes full advantage of a fundamental trait most of us share: that we don't want to miss deadlines.
 Building on basic human psychology, Scrum breaks down work into short iterations to create a number of "smaller" deadlines, thus building up a continuous sense of urgency.

-But not only that: through the intensive use of face to face meetings (with other developers, customers, and even end users), developers get a real sense of just how much their work matters.
+But not only that: through the intensive use of face-to-face meetings (with other developers, customers, and even end-users), developers get a real sense of just how much their work matters.
 Team members have to report on their progress, describe their to-dos, and any issues they are facing during daily standups.
 Retrospective meetings help the continuous improvement of processes so that structural issues are resolved.
-The sense of responsibility is further deepned by the Scrum practice of delegating management tasks to the team.
+The sense of responsibility is further deepened by the Scrum practice of delegating management tasks to the team.

 Responsibility, of course, is both a burden and a blessing for developers.
 The focus on productivity in such a fast-paced environment could lead to burnout, but with self-governance and more involvement in management processes as well as day-to-day meetings that (ideally) encourage honest and open communication, Scrum teams enjoy a supportive climate that focuses on positive reinforcement and removing impediments rather than pointing fingers.

 In conclusion, Scrum is the most popular Agile project management framework because of its simplicity and high performance.
 It takes advantage of a need for a sense of achievement, positive feedback, and ownership of work done within a teamwork environment.
 As any high-performing business process, however, "oiling the gears" is necessary.
 Advanced tools are needed to support processes with precision.
 Download Intland's free case study to learn why Medtronic, the world's leading medtech developer, chose codeBeamer ALM to implement Agile development processes.